 If you frequently rate foods based upon their ability to be a vehicle for avocado, then we are kindred spirits.
-Also, this Chicken Avocado Burger recipe is going to be your new favorite thing to throw on the grill!
+Also, this chicken Avocado Burger with Chipotle Yogurt Sauce recipe is going to be your new favorite thing to throw on the grill!

 I really should have though of this recipe sooner.

 Avocado on a burger has been the standard around here for a while (hi, Green Chile Chicken Burgers, Sweet Potato Turkey Burger, and Super Food Black Bean Vegan Burger).
 Why it took me so long to put the avocado in a burger I do not know.